Habits of successful entrepreneurs provide a roadmap for creating your success.

 The holy trinity of health is exercise, sleep, and food.

-Tom Corley knows a thing or two about habits of successful entrepreneurs.
+Tom Corley knows a thing or two about the habits of successful entrepreneurs.
 Corley is a best-selling author who studies the habits of both poor and rich people.

 Corley shares that wealthy people are healthy.
 It turns out rich people exercise four days a week for at least 30 minutes.
 Successful people also eat less.